Part 1

 Part 7

-By faith, we acknowledge that God’s highest purpose encompasses more than the goodness of our current circumstances.
+By faith, we acknowledge that God’s highest purpose extends beyond the goodness of our present circumstances.

-We agree that it also includes our understanding of his excellence and the effectiveness of our ministry, now and in the future.
+We agree that it also encompasses our understanding of his excellence and the effectiveness of our ministry, both now and in the future.

-We accept that God may let our suffering linger amid unanswered prayers for relief so we learn experientially that he is always good, even when we are distraught.
+We accept that he may not answer our prayers for relief as we wish, but instead allow our suffering to continue so we can learn, through experience, that he is always good, even when we are distraught.

-He may permit our misery to persist because he is using it to build a unique message into our lives that he intends us to share with others.
+God may allow our misery to persist because he is using it to embed a unique message in our lives that he intends us to share with others.

 Part 8